angristan/GNU-Linux/README.md

 # Put Richard Stallman in your browser

-A Chrome extension that replaces "Linux" with "GNU/Linux"
+A Chrome extension that replaces "Linux" with "GNU/Linux" on every web page.

 Based on [cynthiablee/blockchain-to-spreadsheet](https://github.com/cynthiablee/blockchain-to-spreadsheet)